HCLOpenBMC/documents/design/power-control-design.md

    need to change or add support to read (or monitor) the pgood status for multi host system.

-   The each sub-chaasis, host, and slot power, needs initial power status, So need to determine initial state of power.
+   Each sub-chaasis, host, and slot power need initial power status, So need to determine the initial state of power.
 A separate process or application handle those initial status of power which has a property that holds the initial power state.
 Then the phosphor-state-manager will update or determine the initial state of power from it.

-4. For the sled power cycle need to implement or introduce new object and transition state, it should be
+4. For the sled power cycle need to implement or introduce new object and transition state, and it should be

    Example :